Splynter-Security/Threat-Modeling-GitBook/notations/archimate/risk-and-security-overlay.md

 ## Mapping Risk and Security concepts to ArchiMate
 The definitions and mapping are near identical copies of those found in the whitepaper.
-Sometimes slightly adjusted to focus more on threat modelling instead of risk management.
+Sometimes slightly adjusted or amended to focus more on threat modelling instead of risk management.

+### Asset at risk
+Anything (tangible or intangible) capable of being owned or controlled to produce value can be referred to as an **asset at risk**.
+In cyber security contexts, this can an data, device, or other component of the environment that supports information-related activities.
+Mapping assets can be done with most or a combination of core elements in the ArchiMate specification.

 ### Risk
 **Risk** can be defined as the probably frequency and probable magnitude of future loss.